william-ng/happy-shopper/README.md

 # HappyShopper
-This is an online store example using Angular 2
+Shopping Cart Challenge - a simple online store prototype using Angular 2

+Basic functionalities include:
+- List of products
+- Filter by categories
+- Detail page of a product
+- Add to cart
+- Checkout
+- Submit order

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.